GreenHomeNow/postgres/server/db/databaseCommands.md

-## We have create a table using following fields.
+## Table with all the data fields.

 |Field Name| datatype   | description                                    |
 |----------|------------|------------------------------------------------|